Revisiting Bleacher Report’s 25 ‘best teenagers in the world’ from 2012

-He is the third-highest rate centre-back on this list and although certainly not the third-best in the world he has performed consistently well throughout his career.
+The West Ham man is the third-highest rated centre-back on this list and although certainly not the third-best in the world he has performed consistently well throughout his career.

 Brazilian youngsters really don’t have to do much to be considered future superstars and Adryan is a testament to that.